 - Contact your tax professional to understand payroll tax, overtime, and minimum wage requirements.
 Do not assume the aide is an independent contractor; the vast majority are classified by the IRS as domestic employees.

-- Contact your insurance professional to understand liability insurance and surety bonding implications.
+- Contact your insurance professional to understand liability insurance, worker's compensation, and surety bonding implications.
 Ask about coverage if you experience a loss of personal property, but also be sure to understand your liability if the aide is injured while providing services to you.

 - Consider using a payroll service for domestic workers to handle payroll taxes or insurance.
 One such company, HomePay, offers this advice about payroll taxes and insurance, and information about myths and mistakes for employing in home caregivers.